pkulwj1994/fgrplasso/README.md

 # fgrplasso
-Complemention of fused and group fused lasso.
+Complemention of fused and group fused lasso regression for variable automatic binning.